-- $1. \ \ Select \ "Start" > "Apps" > "Fujitsu \ NetCOBOL \ V11(x64)" > "NetCOBOL \ Studio", \ and \ start \ NetCOBOL \ Studio.$ - 2.
-Select "File" > "Import..." from the menu bar.
-The "Import" wizard is started. - 3.
-Select "General > "Existing Projects into Workspace", and click the "Next" button.
+- 1. Click the Start button, and then, on the Start menu, select Fujitsu NetCOBOL V12(x64) > NetCOBOL Studio(x64).
+NetCOBOL Studio is started. - 2.
+On the File menu, click Import....
+The Import Wizard is started. - 3.
+Select General > Existing Projects into Workspace, and click Next.

-- 4. Select "Select root directory", and click the "Browse..." button.
-The "Browse For Folder" dialog box is displayed. - 5.
-Select the folder including the project that is the storage location for the COBOL sample program (Here, C:\COBOL\Samples \COBOL), and click the "OK" button. - 6.
-Confirm the project for the COBOL sample program is displayed in the "Projects" pane, and click the "Select All" button. - $7. \ \ Check \ "Copy \ projects \ into \ workspace", \ and \ click \ the \ "Finish" \ button.$
+- 4. Click Select root directory, and click Browse....
+The Browse For Folder dialog box appears. - 5.
+Select the folder including the project that is the storage location for the COBOL sample program (Here, C:\COBOL\Samples \COBOL), and then click OK. - 6.
+In the Projects pane, confirm the project for the COBOL sample program is displayed, and the click Select All. - 7.
+Select Copy projects into workspace, and click Finish.